HELP! - Can't format my USB, "Disk is write protected"

 Part 3: How to Recover Data after Formatting Write-protected USB?

-- Recover from various loss scenarios like deletion, formatting, RAW, etc.
+- Recover lost or deleted data from various loss scenarios like deletion, formatting, RAW, etc.

-- Support to extract data from USB flash drives, hard drives, memory cards, digital cameras, and camcorders, among other storage devices.
+- Support data recovery from USB flash drives, hard drives, memory cards, digital cameras, and camcorders, among other storage devices.